mikechase3/notebook.mchase.me/inbox/inbox.md

 Evaluating [python web frameworks](/compscidev/web-apps/onPythoNWebFrameworks.md)

 ## Google Cloud Platform
 * I evaled Azure & it was alright.
 Free plan only had 0.5gb ram
   * Turns out remote IDE for PyCharm requires 4GB.
   * It really didn't like 0.5gb of ram & 1 vCPU core.
+  * Now I have $300 for three months and spend $1/day on 8gb RAM & 2 vCPUS.
 * I'm playing the [arcade](inbox.md#google-cloud-platform) if I can (which is locked but I'm a student!!)

 ## On "The Art of Gathering"?
 (Title might not be right)